tensorflow/tensorflow/tensorflow/docs_src/api_guides/cc/guide.md

 ### Scope

-@{tensorflow::Scope} is the main data structure that holds the current state of graph construction.
+`tensorflow::Scope` is the main data structure that holds the current state of graph construction.
 A `Scope` acts as a handle to the graph being constructed, as well as storing TensorFlow operation properties.
 The `Scope` object is the first argument to operation constructors, and operations that use